academe/XeroPHP/README.md

 ```

 *Note: this package now switches off Guzzle exceptions by defaul.
 You can turn them back on
-using this parameter if that is desirable.*
+using this parameter if that is desirable.
+Token refreshing will work both with or without
+excpetions being enabled.*

-This option can be used on each request, or set as the default in the `Config` instantiation.
+This option can be used on each request, or set as the default in the `ClientProvider`
+instantiation options.
 This package is designed not to care which approach you take.
 However, *not* throwing an
 exception often makes sense, because even non-20x responses nearly always contain a response
 body with information the application is going to need to log or to make a decision.